Fabricio Díaz: Liverpool Montevideo

 Díaz is a youth academy graduate of Liverpool Montevideo.
 He made his professional debut for the club on 2 February 2020 in a 4 –2 win against Nacional in the 2020 Supercopa Uruguaya, playing the whole 120 minutes in the match and scoring the team's fourth goal.
 He also made his league and continental debut later in the same month: A 2–0 win against Llaneros de Guanare in the Copa Sudamericana on 12 February, and a week later, a 1–0 win against Plaza Colonia on 19 February, respectively.

 Al-Gharafa

 On 18 September 2023, despite having received offers from Barcelona in Spain and Brighton in England, Díaz joined Qatar Stars League club Al-Gharafa on a five-year deal.

 International career

+Youth

 Díaz is a former Uruguayan youth international.
+He served as captain of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.

+Senior

-On 22 March 2022, he was called up to the senior team for the first time as a replacement for Matías Vecino who tested positive for COVID-19.
+On 22 March 2022, Díaz received his first call-up to the Uruguay national team.
+He was added to the squad as a replacement for Matías Vecino who tested positive for COVID-19.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
-He served as captain of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.
+However, he was not included in the final squad, which was announced three weeks later.